(2 mins read)

 Here's a more complex example from a thing I've been working more recently on:

-complex compared to the previous example.
+complex compared to the previous one.

-There's simply no way to achieve something like this using JSON/YAML/whatever and have
+There's simply no way to achieve something like this using JSON/YAML/whatever and

-the same kind of cost and speed (low token count), and output quality (the model's
+have the same kind of cost and speed (low token count), and output quality (the model's

 familiarity with generating the UI in a more UI-like format instead of key-value pairs)